How Long Do You Need to Keep Waste Transfer Notes?

 If you operate a landfill site, the rules are significantly stricter.

 Landfill operators must keep waste transfer notes for six years for non-hazardous waste — for landfill tax purposes — and for the lifetime of the permit for hazardous waste.
-When an environmental permit is surrendered, the regulator often requires a full history of the types of waste received.
-Publishing Service
+When an environmental permit is surrendered, the regulator often requires a full history of the types of waste received - In the duty of care code of practice.

 Most independent waste carriers won't fall into this category.
 But if you accept waste at a licensed facility, it's worth understanding which retention rules apply to your site permit.